Employee Health Service

 Our Pledge Regarding Medical Information:

 EHS understands that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
 We create a record of the services you receive at all EHS nursing stations and medical clinics.
 We need this record to provide you with quality services and to comply with certain legal requirements.
-This notice applies to all of the records of your medical status and services maintained by EHS, whether generated by EHS personnel, by medical staff where you were referred by EHS for services, or by your personal doctor.
+This notice applies to all of the records of your medical status and services maintained by EHS, whether generated by EHS personnel, by staff where you were work who referred you to EHS, or by your personal doctor.

 This notice will tell you about the ways in which we may use and disclose medical information about you.
 It also describes your rights and certain obligations we have regarding the use and disclosure of medical information.